Skip to content

 What is the best debugging software in 2026?

-Based on our analysis of features, user reviews, and overall value, Visual Studio Code ranks as the #1 debugging tool in 2026 with a score of 94/100.
+Based on our analysis of features, user reviews, and overall value, Visual Studio Code ranks as the #1 debugging tool in 2026.
 Other top-rated options include IntelliJ IDEA and WebStorm.

 Are there free debugging tools available?